rebma-io/lab/docs/mechanical/screws.md

 ### Pitch

+Pitch is the distance between the peaks (or valleys) of a screw's helix.
+Typically, for any system (metric v imperial), there are coarse and fine versions of the screw's threading system.
+Coarse is almost always the pitch that people use, and would be the one expected if not specified otherwise.
+Fine (or even extra fine, EF) pitch screws will mate more evenly and tighter, but will also cost substantially more due to the tighter tolerances needed during manufacture.

 ### Form Cross-Section and Angle

 I'm not going to dig into this gigantic optic, other than to say that